 - Install a cache plugin to cache your content as much as possible.

 These are just a few ways to improve your page loading speed.
-There are plenty of them, just make sure to optimize the speed of your eCommerce website to decrease the shopping cart abandonment rate.
+There are plenty of them, so make sure to optimize the speed of your eCommerce website to decrease the shopping cart abandonment rate.

-2. Simplify and shorten the checkout process
+2. Simplify and Shorten the Checkout Process

 You can simplify the checkout process of your eCommerce website in the following ways: